Welcome at the Max Weber Institute of Sociology!

 BA Sociology (3 years, 180 ECTS)

-Learn more about our Bachelor's program here.
+- For more about our Bachelor's program, see here.

 MA Sociology (2 years, 120 ECTS)

 Collaborations with area studies, such as with the Heidelberg Center for Ibero-American Studies (HCIAS), provide students the opportunity to develop their own unique concentrations.
-Students can also choose between two distinct lines of specialization: Sociology of Organization and Personnel (in German) or Global and Comparative Sociology (in English).
+Students may also choose one of two distinct lines of specialization: “Organization Studies" or “Global and Comparative Sociology" (certificates for which special requirements apply, see §21 of the examination regulations).

 How to apply